foldda/charian/README.md

 2) use the Setter methods to “pack” data items that require transfer into the container, and then
 3) use the ToString method to convert the container to an RDA string.

-Then, a data "courier" process takes over transporting the data container which is in the form of a string.
+Then, a data "courier" process takes over transporting the data container in the form of a string.
 Such a process can be saving the string to a file or to a database table, or sending it to a network destination via a network protocol.

 A data-receiving client, upon having received the RDA string, would -
 1) use the Parse method to convert the string back to an Rda container, and